 A Return Policy Can Be Telling

 One indicator of a company that makes quality signs is their return policy.
-If you receive a sign and find it doesn’t meet your needs or is low-quality, can you return it for a full refund?
+If you purchase a sign and find it doesn’t meet your needs, can you get a full refund?
 This is particularly important as the first time a customer sees their sign is often after they purchase it.